TUJJIEVE/COOL_COMPILER/README.md

 * The type checking is done in the getType function which takes an AST.expression object and depending upon which class it belongs does the necessary type checking
 #### Details of Program.
 **0.StartPoint**
-* the `program ` node is created , then `visitor` Object is created and program node accepts this visitor using the accept function.
+* the `ProgramNode`is created , then `visitor` Object of ASTvisitor class is created and program node accepts this visitor using the accept function.

 **1.Main class**
 * Before building graph itself we will check whether `Main` class and whether `main` function is declared in side `Main` class , and ensure such that there exists only one defination for `main()` in **ProgramNode** constructor .
 Program exits here if there are multiple definations for `Main` classes printing appropriate error messages.
+* Also if there is any class that inherits from Bool, Int, String then error is printed and semantic is aborted.

 **2.Inheritance Graph**
 * when AST is given to Semantic analyser it will intially form `Inheritance Graph` , in which root will be `Object` class .
 Inheritance graph is a Array List of type `ClassNode` . `ClassNode` class has 3 attributes `self` of `AST.class_` class , `parent` of `ClassNode` class , `isVisited` of type  `int` . `self` is the corresponding cool class , `parent` is `ClassNode` for the class that `self` inherited from . if there is no inheritance from any class then parent will be null. `isVisted` is used to find CYCLES in Inheritance graph .
 Cycles checks are done as we build graph.if the graph is **well=formed** we will proceed to next step of semantic analysis.
+* If any cycle is detected then message is printed and semantic is aborted.

 **3.For Each Nodes in AST**
 * Using **`Vistor pattern`** described above , each Node of **AST** is visited .
+* For each Expression node getType function is called which does the entire type checking and also returns the expression Type.
+* For each feature node various checks is performed like formal parameter validation, overriden methods etc..
+* For each class node class scope is created in the scope table and inbuilt functions are inserted in the topmost scope.
+* For each Program node it's inheritance graph is constructed and validated.

 **4.Scope cum Symbol Table**
 * The scope table is a `HashMap` with `ClassScope` object as key and `Arraylist` of Hash map as value. **HashMap`<`*ClassScope*,*ArrayList*`<`HashMap`<`String,AST.ASTNode`>>>`**